gyeben/IntersectionSolver/README.md

 #### getVehicleComingOpposite

-Receives a source direction and from the POV of the vehicle arriving from this direction, returns the vehicle coming from the opposite direction.
+Receives a source direction and from the POV of the v   ehicle arriving from this direction, returns the vehicle coming from the opposite direction.

 #### removeVehicle